 Draftsim also has an extensive library of (very fun) older sets that were released long before Arena was created.
 You can check out the complete listing here.

-Of course we’re partial, but the best one that you can integrate into Arena is Draftsim’s own Arena Tutor.
-It is easy to use, turn on, or off, and, best of all, it uses Draftsim’s ratings to dynamically guide your picks based on what you’ve already drafted!
-It is a great tool to have on during drafting and enables you to make better picks from your packs.
+Of course we’re not exactly impartial, but we say that the best one you can integrate into Arena is Draftsim’s own Arena Tutor.
+It’s easy to use, turn on or off, and, best of all, it uses Draftsim’s ratings to dynamically guide your picks based on what you’ve already drafted!
+It’s a great tool to have on during drafting and enables you to make better picks from your packs.

 An Arena draft using Arena Tutor

 If you want some more help grasping the basics of Magic, you can also check out the Learn More section of Arena itself.
-It gives you links to great articles especially written for beginning players and can help you get your head around the great game that is Magic the Gathering.
+It gives you links to great articles especially written for beginning players and can help you get your head around the great game that is Magic.

 There are also a couple of great sites to check out and keep on the lookout for whenever a new set releases.
 These are articles on draft picks and set reviews.
 Some of my personal favorites come from Channel Fireball.
 The LSV limited set reviews are a great jumping off point for getting into a new set and can give you an easy and well thought-out first look of newly printed cards.